William Cubitt

 Which neatly mangles up the lineage of the two Cubitt clans that were not at all closely related if at all.
 And inserts Lewis Cubitt into Sir William Cubitt’s of Dilhams’s close family thus sowing plentiful confusion.
 Cubitt is a reasonably common name in Norfolk but an interesting attempt to disambiguate the various branches and clans Cubitt [Collection for a History of the Family of Cubitt, of Norfolk, Walter Rye, Samuel Miller & Co, 1873 pg.
 16] in which Thomas’ branch is termed The Cubitts of Frettenham.

-Secondly, there is an erroneous and widely propagated assumption that it was Thomas Cubitt’s company that was merged into Holland & Hannen and Cubitts Ltd. This is not the case at all as it was infact William Cubitt’s [William Cubitt & Co – sometimes later styled W. Cubitt & Co] company that was acquired.
+Secondly, there is an erroneous and widely propagated assumption that it was Thomas Cubitt’s company that was merged into Holland & Hannen and Cubitts Ltd. This is not the case at all as it was infact William Cubitt’s [William Cubitt & Co – sometimes later styled W. Cubitt & Co or Wm.
+Cubitt & Co] company that was acquired.

 This conflation, which seems quite deliberately propagated, started with the publication of the 1920’s book Holland & Hannen and Cubitts Ltd, The Inception and Development of a Great Building Firm, London, 1923.
 In the front of which is, in pride of place a photo of Thomas Cubitt and not William and goes on to confidently state [pg.
 9]